frankframework/frank-manual/docs/source/advancedDevelopment/integrationPatterns/messageStoreSender.rst

    Attribute ``statusValueInProcess="I"`` makes processing messages more robust.
 It tells the Frank!Framework to update table IBISSTORE when processing a message is started.
 The ``TYPE`` field is then updated to value ``I``, telling possilbe parallel instances of the listening adapter not to read the message anymore.
 This update happens outside the transaction.
 Without attribute ``statusValueInProcess``, the ``TYPE`` field is not updated when processing starts and you rely on the database to protect the message from parallel instances of the adapter.

+You can :download:`download the Frank application shown in this page <../../downloads/advancedDevelopmentDockerDevelNoJms.zip>`.
+You are encouraged to repeat the exercise of the previous page for this application.

 It is useful to explain the ``TYPE`` field of table IBISSTORE in more detail.
 This field plays a role for ``<JdbcMessageLog>`` and ``<JdbcErrorStorage>`` elements and for ``<MessageStoreSender>`` / ``<MessageStoreListener>`` pairs.
 See the table below:

 .. table::